Granola-Team/mina-on-chain-voting/README.md

 ### Protocol Flow

-This flow chart illustrates the process of voting & proxying a vote for a specific MIP on Mina blockchain.<br>
+This flow chart illustrates the process of voting for a specific MIP on Mina blockchain.<br>
 **Documentation will be updated.**

 ## Development

-- If not installed, install [`nvm`](https://github.com/nvm-sh/nvm).
+- If not installed, install [`nvm`](https://github.com/nvm-sh/nvm)

   ```bash
   curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash